 The purpose of the Code

 The Code aims to establish a system of management and control of companies and groups that is accountable and is geared to creating sustainable, long-term value.
-This objective best serves the needs of all parties whose well-being depends on the success of the enterprise.
 The Code is designed to increase the degree of transparency for all stakeholders.

 Compliance with the Code

-The Code, which requires a voluntary commitment, was recognised and implemented by the Management Board and Supervisory Board of AMAG Austria Metall AG in the financial year 2015.
-AMAG Austria Metall AG is therefore committed to adhering to the Austrian Corporate Governance Code in the version of January 2015 valid for the financial year 2015.
+The Code, which requires a voluntary commitment, was recognised and implemented by the Management Board and Supervisory Board of AMAG Austria Metall AG in the financial year 2016.
+AMAG Austria Metall AG is therefore committed to adhering to the Austrian Corporate Governance Code in the version of January 2015 valid for the financial year 2016.
 AMAG Austria Metall AG adheres to all “L rules” as well as “C rules”.
-Over the coming three years, an evaluation of compliance with all C rules is to be implemented by an external institution as prescribed by Rule 62.
+In the financial year 2017, an evaluation of compliance with all C rules is to be implemented by an external institution as prescribed by Rule 62.